kubernetes-sigs/gateway-api/site-src/implementations.md

 So, it's conformant to support Mesh + HTTPRoute, or Gateway + HTTPRoute, or Gateway + TLSRoute, or Gateway + Mesh + HTTPRoute, plus any extended features the implementation claims.
-But implementaions _must_ support at least one Profile and one Route type in that profile, and must pass all Core conformance tests for that Profile and Route type in addition to all claimed Extended features.
+But implementations _must_ support at least one Profile and one Route type in that profile, and must pass all Core conformance tests for that Profile and Route type in addition to all claimed Extended features.